EPCCed/2026-07-27-Fortran-inter/episodes/03-more-on-pointers.md

 ### Exercise (10 minutes)

 An example of an external function is provided in `external.f90`.
-This is a function which has a single argument which is a integer rank 1 array, and returns an integer which is the size of the array.
+This is a function which has a single argument which is an integer rank 1 array, and returns an integer which is the size of the array.

 The accompanying program `example2.f90` makes a simple `procedure` declaration